Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

-If the first case is satisfied, oscillations emerge from the mean concentrations.
-If the second case is satisfied, oscillations emerge owing to the second central moment or fluctuations.
 We can then apply and extend the results of \cite{Harat, Hori} to obtain a condition in which we can visualize whether a cycle gene regulatory network has oscillations.
-Before continuing, we define the next space $\mathbb{C}_+= \{ s \in \mathbb{C}_{+}| Re(s) \geq 0 \}$, that is, the set of a complex number with a non-negative real part. \\
+Before continuing, we define the next space $\mathbb{C}_+= \{ s \in \mathbb{C}_{+}| Re(s) > 0 \}$, that is, the set of a complex number with a positive real part. \\